 NH Trout Stocking Report

-Every year, the New Hampshire Fish and Game Department stocks nearly a million catchable-sized trout for your angling enjoyment.
-When spring/summer stocking activities are underway, check the charts below to see where fish have been stocked.
+Every year the New Hampshire Fish and Game Department stocks nearly a million catchable-sized trout for your angling enjoyment.
+Check the charts below to see where fish have been stocked.

-Updates on the location of the previous week's stocking activities are posted below on Thursday afternoons (during stocking season).
+Updates on the location of the previous week's stocking activities are posted below weekly (during stocking season).
 New Hampshire State Law allows the Fish and Game Executive Director to provide past stocking information on a weekly basis.
 Links to monthly summaries are also posted on this page.

 - Fish stocking secrets - tips on fishing for stocked trout

 For a general idea of when fish are stocked into various waterbodies, look at the full stocking reports for past years (see links on this page).
 These include the number of fish stocked.
-If you have questions, contact your regional fisheries biologist (click here for regional contact information).
+If you have questions, contact your regional fisheries biologist (find regional contact information).

 About trout stocking in New Hampshire: